CSWA Region 2 Third-Party Program

 The CSWA Farm Plan template is based on the California Code of Sustainable Winegrowing Workbook, Certified California Sustainable Winegrowing, and the LandSmart® for Vineyards Farm Plan, Version 4.0 developed by the Sonoma Resource Conservation District (RCD), Napa County RCD, Mendocino County RCD and Gold Ridge RCD in collaboration with the USDA Natural Resources Conservation Service (NRCS), land managers, and environmental agencies.

-The template includes the following sections, required to comply with the Vineyard WDR:
+The template will include the following sections, required to comply with the Vineyard WDR:

 - Property Boundary, Vineyard Blocks, Land Use and Roads